valens-carpentier/shopping-cart/README.md

 - Browse products with detailed information and images
 - Add products to the cart with quantity control
 - View the cart and adjust quantities
-- Proceed to checkout with a secure payment system